2023 NFL Playoffs Scores: Recaps, results for every AFC and NFC game

-The 2023 NFL Playoffs are finally here as the battle for the Lombardi Trophy continues following six action-packed games this Wild Card Weekend, with the Divisional Round now less than a week away.
+The 2023 NFL Playoffs are finally here as the battle for the Lombardi Trophy continues.
+After six action-packed games on Wild Card Weekend, the Divisional Round is here, featuring the first postseason showings for the top-seeded Chiefs and Eagles.

 RELATED: 2023 NFL Playoffs Schedule